"An international social and support group for adult cross dressers, their partners, the spouses of married cross dressers and their families."

 About 4:00 pm members start arriving at the hotel suite.
 About 6:00 pm we entertain suggestions about where we will go eat dinner and decide where to go.
 We usually leave the hotel suite between 6:30 and 7:00 pm depending on where we are going and how many are in the group.
 After dinner we return to the hotel suite.
 Some members may go to the lounge area in the hotel for refreshments.
 Others will sometimes go out to visit area nightclubs.
 By 11:30 pm remaining members that are not staying at the hotel leave for home.

 Members start arriving around 9:00 am.
-About 10:00 am we have our support group discussion in the living room / bedroom suite.
+About 10:00 am we have our support group discussion in the meeting suite.
 Members usually give a brief bio introduction of themselves for the benefit of any newcomers.
 The discussion is open to anyone and everyone.
 What is talked about during the session is confidential and is not to be discussed outside of the group.
 The exception would be that if an individual has some personal issues and wants to talk with someone on a one on one basis.

 We do have wives that attend often.
 Not all of the crossdressers’ wives attend, and some of those that do may not be in attendance each month.
 However, there is always at least one wife present who can discuss privately any concerns a newly visiting wife may have outside of the rest of the group.